Lindwyrm993/Lindwyrm993/README.md

 ###  Vision

-In the long-term, I aspire to combine technical expertise with strategic thinking to lead projects that create responsible and global impact.
+In the long term, I aspire to combine technical expertise with strategic thinking to lead projects that create responsible and global impact.

 ---